DiligentPanda/STPG/CBS_K/README.md

 # This code is based on the repo [Lazy-Train-and-K-CBS](https://github.com/nobodyczcz/Lazy-Train-and-K-CBS) commit a8a3d50aaee927e280cf1f0e5640e3c67e27dce3
 Since it is not updated frequently, we just include its code directly for simplicity.
-We are only interested in the k-robust CBS part with symmetry reasoning.
+We are only interested in the part of k-robust CBS with symmetry reasoning.

 ## About
 This repo contains codes for *Multi-Train Path Finding Revisited